 Facebook or Instagram can provide the perfect medium to communicate a message about your brand and remind them of why they opted-in in the first place.

 Former VIP Segment

 Another segment for your social media toolkit is a segment of former VIPs.
 If there is a lapse in how a group of former brand enthusiasts engages with your emails (or SMS), then it is time to retarget them in a different channel to regain their attention and remind them of what they're missing with user-specific content.
 The end goal is to re-engage this potentially lapsed segment.

 To create this segment, you can use the following set of conditions, adjusting the numbers to best suit your brand:

 Target this segment with ads and a unique UTM tag set to bring them back to your site.
 The content of this message could be anything from a discount incentive to a simple reminder message.
 You may also consider creating a signup form to target them based on that same UTM URL.

 Then, create a flow that is triggered when someone enters their email into that form.
-This brings together email, social media (like Facebook), and forms to immerse your customers in your messaging once more.
+This brings together email, SMS, social media (like Facebook), and forms to immerse your customers in your messaging once more.

-Segmenting for social media will broaden your horizons beyond just email campaigns and flows.
+Segmenting for social media will broaden your horizons beyond just campaigns and flows.
 Segmentation narrows your target audience, allowing you to reach out to customers with more specific content that will resonate with them.

-Even though we only went over three examples of best practices with social media segmentation, it should be noted that many of the segments you use in email can also be used on Facebook or Instagram.
+Even though we only went over three examples of best practices with social media segmentation, it should be noted that many of the segments you use in email or SMS can also be used on Facebook or Instagram.
 For example, you can use segments for cart abandonment, winback, location, re-engagement, cross sell, VIP, and more.